FAQs

 Q. Can one buy refreshments or food along the trail?

 A. YES - There is a Food Concession set up at the East Portal (the start) and most days also at the Pearson Trailhead (at the bottom) where most pick up the shuttle and have more time to enjoy a snack.
-You'll find beverages like water & gatorade, snacks, and even great turkey, ham or vegetarian sandwiches available at these Trailheads.
-Also available will be cold beverages (soft drinks and water) and bike specific water bottles, Sweatshirts, T-Shirts, stickers, magnets etc...Bag lunches (with an easy to carry sling pack) are available from the Lookout Pass Ski Area Deli and are made to go when pre-ordered with your reservation.
+You'll find beverages like cold water & gatorade, snacks, and even great turkey, ham or vegetarian sandwiches available at these Trailheads.
+Also available will be other cold beverages (soft drinks and water) and bike specific water bottles, Sweatshirts, T-Shirts, stickers, magnets etc...Bag lunches (with an easy to carry sling pack) are available from the Lookout Pass Ski Area Deli and are made to go when pre-ordered with your reservation.
 Or we can pack a Sack Lunch for you while you are up at Lookout Pass getting your bikes or while shopping in our gift shop.

 Q. Who owns The Hiawatha Bike Trail?

 A. The Hiawatha Bike Trail is owned by all of us.
 It is on U.S. National Forest land administered by the St. Joe Ranger District of the Idaho Panhandle National Forest.
 It is operated by Lookout Pass Ski Area under a special use permit of the U. S. Forest Service.
 There is a fee charged to use the trail.
 Please Note: National Parks Passes do not cover the fee to use this trail.
+A % of all fees collected goes back into maintaining the trail.
+It would not be open without this being a pay to play trail.